Kayak fishing is great fun – but we all still need to be careful when we’re out on the water.

 Pay particular attention to the stitching, as well as the zippers and other such hardware.

-It’s also worth noting that the best kayak fishing personal flotation devices will be breathable, with good ventilation and mesh that keep you cool even on hot days and when you’re exerting yourself.
+It’s also worth noting that the best kayak fishing personal floatation devices will be breathable, with good ventilation and mesh that keep you cool even on hot days and when you’re exerting yourself.

 Moisture-wicking fabrics are highly advisable, or at least a PFD that doesn’t run hot.
 With fishing and paddling, you’ll soon work up a sweat – especially in warmer weather.

 And speaking of fishing and paddling – both activities require you to have nonrestrictive freedom-of-movement.